You have more control over

 Greek Yoghurt

-Flaxseed oil, flax meal, soaked chia seeds, Brazil nuts, macadamias, walnuts, cinnamon, and berries.
+with flaxseed oil, flax meal, soaked chia seeds, Brazil nuts, macadamias, walnuts, cinnamon, and berries.

 Lunch